 Help your visitors save money on currency exchange

-If you live abroad, with a bit of forward planning, you and your loved ones can help each other avoid paying extortionate bank exchange rates or commissions.
+If you live abroad and have friends and family come to visit, you and your loved ones can help each other avoid paying extortionate bank exchange rates or commissions with a bit of forward planning.

-Instead of exchanging money before going on holiday, visiting friends and relatives can transfer money into your bank account using Transferwise.
-Then you can give them local currency so that they get the best available exchange rate.
+Instead of exchanging money before leaving home, visiting friends and relatives can transfer money into your bank account using Transferwise.
+Then you can give them local currency in cash so that they get the best available exchange rate.
 And vice versa.

 How long does it take to send money abroad?